 |Plant extracts||Human Lung Cancer Cell Line||Human Hepatoma Cell Line||Human Oral Cancer Cell Line|

-Flavonoids have attracted a great deal of attention in relation to their potential beneficial effects on health 23.
-Flavonoids have been shown to possess antimalignant effects 24.
-According to Gali et al (2011) the anticancer effects of methanol extract of Argemone mexicana Linn. leaves may be related to their content of Flavonoids 5.
-According to Pradhan (2014), flavonoids may exert their chemopreventive role in cancer through their effects on signal transduction in cell proliferation and angiogenesis 25.
+Flavonoids have attracted a great deal of attention about their potential beneficial effects on health 23.
+Flavonoids have been shown to possess anti malignant effects 24.
+According to Gali et al., (2011) the anticancer effects of methanol extract of Argemone mexicana Linn. leaves may be related to their content of Flavonoids 5.
+According to Pradhan (2014), flavonoids may exert their chemo-preventive role in cancer through their effects on signal transduction in cell proliferation and angiogenesis 25.

-Rohini (2008) reported presence of flavonoids (luteolin) in Bacopa monnieri (L.) Wettst 26.
-Varshney et al. (2012) also quantified luteolin in leaf collected from Bhayander, Maharashtra (0.1691 ± 0.0024 mg/500g) and stem of Bacopa monnieri (L.) Wettst. collected from Chembur, Mumbai (0.0940 ± 0.0047 mg/500g) 27.
-In vitro anticancer studies have demonstrated that natural products of flavonoid type like luteolin and quercetin have the power to inhibit the proliferation of cells in human carcinoma of larynx and sarcoma-180 cell lines 22.
+Rohini (2008) reported the presence of flavonoids (luteolin) in Bacopa monnieri (L.) Wettst 26.
+Varshney et al., (2012) also quantified luteolin in leaf collected from Bhayander, Maharashtra (0.1691 ± 0.0024 mg/500g) and stem of Bacopa monnieri (L.) Wettst. collected from Chembur, Mumbai (0.0940 ± 0.0047 mg/500g) 27.
+In-vitro anticancer studies have demonstrated that natural products of flavonoid type like luteolin and quercetin have the power to inhibit the proliferation of cells in human carcinoma of larynx and sarcoma-180 cell lines 22.
 Lazaro (2009) reported antioxidant and anticancer activities of luteolin 28.

-Plant derived natural products such as flavonoids, terpenoids and steroids etc. have received considerable attention in recent years due to their diverse pharmacological properties including antioxidant and anticancer activity.
-One of their main properties in this regard is their antioxidant activity, which enables them to attenuate the development of tumour and inflammatory disease 30.
+Plant-derived natural products such as flavonoids, terpenoids, and steroids, etc. have received considerable attention in recent years due to their diverse pharmacological properties, including antioxidant and anticancer activity.
+One of their main properties in this regard is their antioxidant activity, which enables them to attenuate the development of a tumor and inflammatory disease 30.
 Mohan et al., 2011 reported antioxidant activity of Bacopa monnieri (L.) Wettst 14.
-Antioxidants are a group of substances that are useful for fighting cancer and other processes that potentially lead to diseases such as atherosclerosis, Alzheimer’s, Parkinson’s, diabetes and heart diseases 31.
+Antioxidants are a group of substances that are useful for fighting cancer and other processes that potentially lead to diseases such as atherosclerosis, Alzheimer’s, Parkinson’s, diabetes, and heart diseases 31.
 Bacopa monnieri (L.) Wettst. extract or bacosides have shown an antioxidant activity 32.

-In vitro anticancer studies has suggested that an anticancer effect of Bacopa monnieri (L.) Wettst. extracts is possibly due to inhibition of DNA replication in cancer cell lines 12.
-Prasad et al (2008) also reported anticancer property of Bacopa monnieri (L.) Wettst 35.
+In vitro anticancer studies has suggested that an anticancer effect of Bacopa monnieri (L.) Wettst. extracts are possibly due to inhibition of DNA replication in cancer cell lines 12.
+Prasad et al., (2008) also reported anticancer property of Bacopa monnieri (L.) Wettst 35.